mahmudurmahid/individual-full-stack-project/README.md

 ### **Bookings**

-- **Registered Users Only**: Users can create, update, and delete bookings.
-A dropdown menu is available for selecting dates and times.
+- **Registered Users Only**: Users can create, update, and delete bookings through the upcoming events and my bookings pages.
-- **Feedback on Bookings**: Users receive instant feedback on the status of their bookings, such as confirmation or unavailable time slots.
+- **Feedback on Bookings**: Users receive instant feedback on the status of their bookings, being redirected to their bookings page with the selected event and no. of tickets.
-- In future development, booking confirmations will include email notifications, and unavailable slots will be visually shaded.
+- In future development, booking confirmations will include email notifications.
+I would also like to provide a unique ticket number or QR code that can be shown to hostees in person.
+This would make sense alongside payment integration to provide the site legitimacy.

----

-### **Gallery**

-- **Unregistered Users**: Can view photos uploaded by others.
-- **Registered Users**: Can upload and delete their own photos.
-- In future releases, guidelines for content and AI moderation will be implemented to ensure appropriate uploads.

----

-### **Visit Us**

-- Includes interactive Google Maps to display event venues and provide navigation assistance.
-In future releases, this page will allow users to leave reviews.

----

-### **Error Pages**

-Custom error pages were designed for:

-- **403 Forbidden**: Access restricted to unauthorized users.
-- **404 Not Found**: Displays a "Back to Homepage" button for navigation.
-- **500 Internal Server Error**: Informs users of server issues and redirects them to the homepage.

 ---